Pararcana/British-Informatics-Olympiad-Python/README.md

 # BIO-Solutions

+## The letter enclosed in square brackets to the right of the question represents the difficulty.

 ### Feel free to copy the code, just make sure to credit me (@Pararcana).

 All of the code score full marks, and no libraries are used.